pywbem/pywbemtools/docs/introduction.rst

 - pip - generally installed with Python 3.x but may be a separate install with Python 2.7 and with Cygwin Python releases.

-Pywbemtools installs the pywbem package which requires a number of OS-level packages as documented in the `pywbem installation documentation`_.
+Pywbemtools installs the pywbem package.

-The pywbem package provides the ``pywbem_os_setup.sh/.bat`` scripts that install the needed OS-level packages.
-These scripts are only needed when using Python 2.
+When using pywbem versions before 1.0.0 on Python 2, pywbem requires a number of OS-level packages, and your system must have the following commands

-To use these scripts, your system must have the following commands installed when using Python 2:
+installed:

 * On native Windows: